demiurge94/hackingDemiWithSwift/readme.md

 * Twitter: [@demiurge94](https://twitter.com/demiurge94)
 * Github: [@demiurge94](https://github.com/demiurge94)

-##Project 1: Wallpaper Viewer (original is Storm Viewer)
+<h2>Project 1: Wallpaper Viewer (original is Storm Viewer) </h2>
-This project creates a simple iOS application that lists a number of images which the user can tap on to view.
-I used my personal wallpaper folder for the images with the extension .jpg for the project.
+<p>This project creates a simple iOS application that lists a number of images which the user can tap on to view.
+I used my personal wallpaper folder for the images with the extension .jpg for the project.</p>

-##Project 2: Guess the Flag
+<h2>Project 2: Guess the Flag</h2>
-This project is a game that shows random flags to users asking them to choose which one belongs to a particular country.
+<p>This project is a game that shows random flags to users asking them to choose which
+one belongs to a particular country.</p>